goodtocode/semantickernel-microservice/README.md

 ### Steps

 1. Open Windows Terminal in Powershell or Cmd mode
-2. cd to /src folder
+2. cd to root of repository
 3. (Optional) If you have an existing database, scaffold current entities into your project

 	```